MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/storage-spaces-direct-overview.md

 Storage Spaces Direct was designed for two distinct deployment options:

+### Converged

+**Storage and compute in separate clusters.** The converged deployment option, also known as 'disaggregated', layers a Scale-out File Server (SoFS) atop Storage Spaces Direct to provide network-attached storage over SMB3 file shares.
+This allows for scaling compute/workload independently from the storage cluster, essential for larger-scale deployments such as Hyper-V IaaS (Infrastructure as a Service) for service providers and enterprises.

 ![Storage Spaces Direct Converged](media/storage-spaces-direct-in-windows-server-2016/converged-minimal.png)

-**1.** The converged deployment option, also known as disaggregated, layers a Scale-out File Server (SoFS) atop Storage Spaces Direct to provide network-attached storage over SMB3 file shares.
-This allows for scaling compute/workload independently from the storage cluster, essential for larger-scale deployments such as Hyper-V IaaS (Infrastructure as a Service) for service providers and enterprises.

-![Storage Spaces Direct Hyper-Converged](media/storage-spaces-direct-in-windows-server-2016/hyper-converged-minimal.png)
+### Hyper-Converged

-**2.** The hyper-converged deployment option runs Hyper-V virtual machines or SQL Server databases directly on the servers providing the storage, storing their files on the local volumes.
+**One cluster for compute and storage.** The hyper-converged deployment option runs Hyper-V virtual machines or SQL Server databases directly on the servers providing the storage, storing their files on the local volumes.
 This eliminates the need to configure file server access and permissions, and reduces hardware costs for small-to-medium business or remote office/branch office deployments.
 See [Hyper-converged solution using Storage Spaces Direct](hyper-converged-solution-using-storage-spaces-direct.md).

+![Storage Spaces Direct Hyper-Converged](media/storage-spaces-direct-in-windows-server-2016/hyper-converged-minimal.png)

 ## How it works